hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 :math:`T_{\mathrm{test}}(\cdot,\cdot)` to be T value, and :math:`\sigma` to be the standard deviation.

-Among the above high confidence interval estimation, hoeffding and empirical bernstein derives lower bound without any distribution assumption of :math:`p(\hat{J})`, which sometimes leads to quite conservative estimation.
+Among the above high confidence interval estimation, hoeffding and empirical bernstein derives a lower bound without any distribution assumption of :math:`p(\hat{J})`, which sometimes leads to quite conservative estimation.
 On the other hand, T-test is based on the assumption that each sample of :math:`p(\hat{J})` follows the normal distribution.